ayumi-ayumi/Learner_Mentor_App/README.md

 pip3 install flask_wtf
 ```

-More info about installing Flask can be found on their installation guide: https://flask.palletsprojects.com/en/2.0.x/installation/

-We need a way to tell Heroku what are our app dependencies so they get also installed there.
-We will use a requirements.txt file for that:

-Once we got all the dependencies in our local, we put them into our requirements file:
+Once get all the dependencies in local, put them into our requirements file:
-(we need to be on the root directory of our project so the file gets created there)

 **Mac / Linux**
 ```